grandes-ecoles

 Determine the points of $\mathcal{C}(\Omega, r)$ at which the tangent line to $\mathcal{C}(\Omega, r)$ contains $K$.

-QIV.C.3 Invariant lines and eigenvalues and vectors Compute eigenvalues of a given matrix View
+QIV.C.3 Roots of polynomials Compute eigenvalues of a given matrix View

 In this section we consider a circle $\mathcal{C}(\Omega, r)$ with center $\Omega$ and radius $r \geqslant 0$ disjoint from the $x$-axis.
 We denote by $K$ the orthogonal projection of $\Omega$ onto the $x$-axis.
 Let $A$ be a matrix with proper eigenvalue circle equal to $\mathcal{C}(\Omega, r)$.
 Let $U$ be one of the points of $\mathcal{C}(\Omega, r)$ at which the tangent line contains $K$.